JOIN OUR TEAM! Join our mission!

-Welcome and thank you for your interest in volunteering at Caring for Cats, Inc.!
 We are dedicated to maintaining and improving the lives of cats and kittens through positive human/feline experiences.

 Our organization is a non-profit, no-kill cat shelter and foster network.
-As a member of our volunteer team, you can be part of the mission to provide compassionate care and help find loving homes for the cats and kittens in our care.
+As a member of our volunteer team, you will be part of the mission to provide compassionate care and help find loving homes for the cats and kittens in our care.

 VOLUNTEER OPPORTUNITIES